jeffxu71/scala99/README.md

 P13:

-P14: Duplicate the elements of a list (Done)
+P14: Duplicate the elements of a list.
+(Done)

-P15: Duplicate the elements of a list a given number of times (Done)
+P15: Duplicate the elements of a list a given number of times.
+(Done)

 P16: